Fencing: Protective clothing

 The fencing mask has a bib that protects the neck.
 The mask should support 12 kg on the metal mesh and 350 N of penetration resistance on the bib.
 FIE regulations dictate that masks must withstand 25 kg on the mesh and 1600 N on the bib.
+The mesh must be a maximum of 2.1mm, with a gauge of at least 1mm.
+In foil, the mesh of the mask must not extend below the chin, and any part of the bib below 1.5-2cm of the chin must be of a conductive material.
+In épée the mask must not be covered in any conductive material or material that may cause the point of the épée to glance off.
+In sabre the mask mesh and bib must both be conductive.
 Some modern masks have a see-through visor in the front of the mask.
 These have been used at high level competitions (World Championships etc.), however, they are currently banned in foil and épée by the FIE, following a 2009 incident in which a visor was pierced during the European Junior Championship competition.
 There are foil, sabre, and three-weapon masks.